New York City Fire Department: Other units

-Ranks of the FDNY
+Ranks

 Below insignia and ranks are attributed to this citation, unless specifically referenced by another source.
 Fire and EMS officers holding the same title wear the same insignia unless otherwise noted.
+This department uses Military style insignia for the Shirt Collar, Bugle Insignia for the Dress Collar and Stripes for the Dress Sleeves.

-Note: In place of bugles, captains and lieutenants assigned to ladder companies are signified by axes, to rescue companies by Lyle guns, to squad companies by crossed ladders and stacked tip nozzles, and to marine companies by bugles with an anchor.
+Note: In place of bugles, captains and lieutenants assigned to ladder companies are signified by axes, rescue companies by Lyle guns, squad companies by crossed ladders and stacked tip nozzles, and marine companies by bugles with an anchor.

 Union representation

 The Department's lieutenants, captains, battalion chiefs, deputy chiefs, medical officers and supervising fire marshals are represented by the Uniformed Fire Officers Association (UFOA), Firefighters, Fire Marshals, Marine Engineers, Marine Pilots, and Marine Wipers are represented by the Uniformed Firefighters Association (UFA), and Fire Alarm Dispatchers, Supervising Fire Alarm Dispatchers, and Chief Fire Alarm Dispatchers are represented by the Uniformed Fire Alarm Dispatchers Benevolent Association—all three of which are locals of the International Association of Fire Fighters (IAFF).
 EMTs, Paramedics and Fire Protection Inspectors are represented by the Uniformed EMTs, Paramedics & Fire Inspectors and EMS Officers are represented by the Uniformed EMS Officers Union, both of which are locals of District Council 37.